abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Note that the operator we defined only allows for combining things in one dimension (you can attach a thing left and right, but not up or down).
 Later we will learn about an extension of the concept of a category theory (called monoidal category) that "supports" working in 2 dimensions.

-**Question:** Actually, in this chapter, we already defined a case of 2-dimentional composition, only we didn't *say* it is  2-dimentional composition.
+**Task 6:** Actually, in this chapter, we already defined a case of 2-dimentional composition, only we didn't *say* it is  2-dimentional composition.
 Did you see it?

 <!--
 {% if site.distribution == 'print'%}